Fundraising productivity is not just about how much you can get done to raise money.

 Keeping a task list can save you time and clear your mind.
 Tons of paper and sticky notes all over your desk not only distracts you, but it makes you look (and feel) unprofessional.
 So, find a system for keeping all your to do items in one place, whether that’s on a piece of paper, in a notebook, in a Word file, or somewhere else.
 That way, when a coworker sends you an email asking for a report, you get a request for a speaking gig, or a donor calls with a concern, you have ONE place to store your action items so you can prioritize them and get them done on time.

-Our team at Get Fully Funded uses a free online tool called Trello to manage our individual to do lists plus all our team projects.
+Our team at Get Fully Funded uses Trello to manage our individual to do lists plus all our team projects.
 Trello is very user friendly and lets you share lists with team members, color code tasks, and set due dates for individual items.
 There are places to create checklists, add notes, and create templates for tasks that are repetitive.
 We love it and it has completely changed the game for keeping us all organized.
+Start with the free version to see if you like it.

 3. Time-block your week with an online calendar.
 Using an online calendar like Google Calendar can be great for planning out your time because you can see your day, week, or month at a glance, and access it from either your desktop or mobile device.
 And if you share your online calendar with your team, they can see when you’re busy or help you set appointments.